-Table 1 App B5.
-Lithostratigraphic description and age of the layers shown in profile of Fig. App.
-B5.

 In Fig. 11 a profile reconstruction has been made for the period between 1000 BC and 50 AD, based on the lithostratigraphy of the geological profile (Fig. App.
-B5) and on palaeoenvironmental and age information in Table App B5.
+B5) and on the palaeoenvironmental and age information in Table App B5.

-Layers IV up to VII were formed in the western part of the profile in an intertidal to salt marsh environment before 1000 BC.
+Layers IV–VII were formed in the western part of the profile in an intertidal to salt-marsh environment before 1000 BC.
 On the east side of the profile the main channel of the Oer-IJ was located.
 The channel accretions in layer IV indicate that the channel at that time migrated eastward.
 After that time tidal activity decreased.
 The observations that the upper layer III has been rooted by reed stalks and that land snails and plough marks are present in this layer, are arguments for a reduction of the tidal regime in the Late Bronze Age.
 Between 650 and 400 BC the tidal energy in the estuary increased again.
 The formation of the relatively sandy layer II and – at the channel side of the Oer-IJ – the Scrobicularia layer (intertidal sediments) are indicative of this.
 The tidal range and storm surge levels in those days were higher than in the preceding period.
-Shells from the upper part of the tidal flat deposits are dated between about 500 and 280 BC (BP-2/6;A6.1).
+Shells from the upper part of the tidal flat deposits are dated between about 500 and 280 BC (BP-2/6; Table A6.1).
 Between 400 and 200 BC tidal activity decreased again and salt marsh deposits were formed (layer I).
 The permanent Late Iron Age settlements in the top of layer I demonstrate that around and after 200 BC the salt marshes were not flooded anymore and that tidal activity had been reduced to zero.

-The palaeotidal levels (MLW, MHW and EHW) in the reconstruction of Fig. 11 are based on the sea-level curves which have been made for the coastline area of the western Netherlands (Plassche & Roep, 1982; Roep & Beets, 1988).
-However, when the tidal wave penetrates estuaries - such as the Oer-IJ - these tidal levels are distorted by factors as refraction of the tidal wave in a funnel shaped basin, by bottom resistance and by resonance.
+The palaeotidal levels (MLW, MHW and EHW) in the reconstruction of Fig. 11 are based on the sea-level curves that have been made for the coastline area of the western Netherlands (Plassche & Roep, 1982; Roep & Beets, 1988).
+However, when the tidal wave penetrates estuaries – such as the Oer-IJ – these tidal levels are distorted by factors as refraction of the tidal wave in a funnel-shaped basin, by bottom resistance and by resonance.
 The transformation of the incoming tidal wave is reconstructed – hypothetically – on the basis of the reconstructed palaeoenvironmental sequence of the Broekpolder (Fig. App.
-B5): during "quiet periods" (800–650 BC) the tidal range was reduced in the hypothetical curve, and during the active phase (650–400 BC) the tidal range and the EHW level increased.
-In the Late Iron Age, tidal activity had gone in the estuary and a non-tidal water table was reconstructed for the palaeochannel.
+B5): during ‘quiet periods’ (800–650 BC) the tidal range was reduced in the hypothetical curve, and during the active phase (650–400 BC) the tidal range and the EHW level increased.
+In the Late Iron Age, tidal activity had disappeared in the estuary and a non-tidal water table was reconstructed for the palaeochannel.

-Appendix B6.
-Uitgeest Benes
+Appendix B6 Uitgeest – Benes

-The archaeological site Uitgeest – Benes is located NW of Uitgeest along the former tidal channel of the Oer-IJ (Fig. App.
+The archaeological site Uitgeest – Benes is located northwest of Uitgeest along the former tidal channel of the Oer-IJ (Fig. App.
 B6).
-Because the site was threatened by digging off of the top layer, related to water retention works, an emergency excavation was carried out by Hollandia Archaeologists in April 2014.
+Because the site was threatened by removal of the top layer, related to water retention works, an emergency excavation was carried out by Hollandia Archaeologists in April 2014.
 For the palaeogeography, the site was of special interest because at this location the last stage of marine sedimentation in the central part of the Oer-IJ has been registered.

+[Fig. App.
+B6 near here]